-There is a difference between demand and desire.
-A sickly child needs a tonic or a peon desires to have a TV set.
-But, this kind of need and desire do not constitute demand.
+The basic concept and types of demand: There is a difference between demand and desire.
+A sickly child needs a tonic or a peon desire to have a TV set.
+But, this kind of need and desire does not constitute demand.

 When a person is willing and able to pay for what he desires, then the desire is changed into demand.

 The three components are needed to constitute any demand for a commodity.